warrenwu123/computer_space/README.md

 ```
 touch is the command that is used to create the new file

+### Step 2: Add contents to html.txt and DockerFile
 then, I added the basic html code into it.

 Output: